nestjs/docs.nestjs.com/content/middlewares.md

 > info **Hint** The `apply()` method may either take a single middleware, or multiple arguments to specify <a href="/middleware#multiple-middleware">multiple middlewares</a>.

+#### Excluding routes

 Quite often we might want to **exclude** certain routes from having the middleware applied.
-When defining middleware with a class (as we have been doing so far, as opposed to using the alternative <a href="/middleware#functional-middleware">functional middleware</a>), we can easily exclude certain routes with the `exclude()` method.
-This method takes one or more objects identifying the `path` and `method` to be excluded, as shown below:
+We can easily exclude certain routes with the `exclude()` method.
+This method can take a single string, multiple strings, or a `RouteInfo` object identifying routes to be excluded, as shown below:

 ```typescript
 consumer